How To Choose A Home To Match Your New Lifestyle

 When buying a new home, there are some costs that may come as a surprise.
 Here are a few additional costs to prepare for when you buy a home:

 With purchasing a new home you have an added advantage because your utility costs can be significantly lower – you will have new appliances and the highest quality of insulation to name just a few energy-saving additions.
-Just keep in mind you’ll want to budget for your utilities at least for the first month when you move in.
+Just keep in mind you’ll want to budget for your utilities at least for the first two months when you move in.

 Depending on where you’re moving from and how much stuff you had at your previous home, you may need to keep moving costs in mind.
 Movers, renting moving trucks, or just purchasing bins and boxes to transport your items can add up if you’re not ready ahead of time.
 If you can’t convince your friends to help you over the weekend, we recommend calling around to different moving companies for quotes.